 August in Amsterdam is best to avoid.

 Amsterdam’s peak season continues in August.
 August in Amsterdam is so busy that we advise tourists to avoid the city altogether.
-With tourists coming to the Dutch capital from around the world, the city can be extremely crowded.
+The city can be extremely crowded, with tourists coming to the Dutch capital from around the world.
 The city’s center gets suffocated by tourists blocking alleys and causing annoyances well beyond the most touristic areas.
 If you can travel to Amsterdam for another month, it will be much more enjoyable.
 If you still want to go, it is wise to plan and consider leaving the city for other great highlights the Netherlands offers.

 Is September a good month to visit Amsterdam?

 September is a great month to visit Amsterdam!
 In September, Amsterdam will slowly return to normal.
 Although some European countries still have school vacations during the beginning of the month, most European children will head back to school this month, and families will stop arriving in the city.
-Weekends will still be busy as the city gets less busy as the month goes by.
-The weather has changed over the last years as a result of global warming.
+Weekends will still be busy as the city gets less busy as the month passes.
+The weather has changed over the last few years due to global warming.
 You can now enjoy the ‘late zomerdagen’ (warm late summer days) in Amsterdam throughout September.

 October in Amsterdam is mostly not crowded